drbap/dashboard-navigator-for-obsidian/README.md

 ## Navigator View: Hide Columns

-The column-hiding feature gives you the flexibility to customize the **navigator view** to suit your specific preferences and workflow.
+The column-hiding feature gives you the flexibility to customize the **Navigator view** to suit your specific preferences and workflow.
 By **hiding unnecessary columns**, you can create a cleaner, more focused view that highlights the information most relevant to you.

 You can hide the following columns:
 - **Ext**: Shows the file extension.